-With the dry air, wind, and heaters, it can sometimes feel as if there’s no place to go to get respite from your dry eyes in winter.
-However, there are steps you can take to reduce your dry eye symptoms and find relief.
-Here are some of the top suggestions for how to prevent dry eyes in winter:
+Find yourself asking, “why are my eyes worse in the winter?”
+With the dry air, wind, and heaters, it can sometimes feel as if there’s no respite from winter eye problems.
+However, there are steps you can take to reduce your symptoms and find relief.
+Here are some of the top suggestions for how to prevent common issues, such as dry eyes, in the winter:

 - Keep your hands away from your eyes.
 Rubbing dry eyes will only worsen the problem.

-- Use OTC eye drops to provide moisture to your eyes.
+- Use over-the-counter (OTC) eye drops to provide moisture to your eyes.

-- If your symptoms persist, visit your eye doctor and have him or her check on your dry eyes.
+- If your symptoms persist, visit your eye doctor and have them check on your dry eyes.
 Your doctor can help you find the best eye drops for your winter dry eyes.
 They can also recommend more extensive procedures, such as the insertion of punctal plugs (tear duct plugs).

 - Replace your contact lenses regularly and/or invest in contacts for people with dry eyes.

-- Is a humidifier good for dry eyes?
-Yes.
-So if you don’t have one already, invest in a humidifier.
+- Invest in a humidifier.
 A humidifier can help counteract the dry air inside your home by adding moisture back into the air.